 - Southwest Power Pool (SPP) Transmission Planning Process Review

-- In September 2020, SPP created a new group to re-engineer its transmission planning process in response to growing concerns about the amount of continued transmission investment amid rapid industry changes.
-The Strategic and Creative Re-Engineering of Integrated Planning Team, or SCRIPT, will evaluate all transmission planning and options to strategically re-engineer processes and provide high-level recommendations for improvements.
+- In September 2020, SPP created a new group to re-engineer its transmission development planning in response to growing concerns about the amount of continued transmission investment amid rapid industry changes.
+The Strategic and Creative Re-Engineering of Integrated Planning Team, or SCRIPT, will evaluate all transmission development planning and options to strategically re-engineer processes and provide high-level recommendations for improvements.

 - MISO/SPP Seams Coordination